Department of Justice is now the Department of Communities and Justice. Find out more >

 You, your employer and the mediator should be there in person.
 If your employer is a company, an officer of the company (for example, a director) will be there.
 If you or your employer have lawyers, and you have chosen to use the small claims procedure, the lawyers can only attend the mediation if the court has said they can.

 It may be possible for you to bring a support person with you.
-You should check with the Federal Circuit Court or the Fair Work Commission before bringing anyone with you to the mediation.
+You should check with the Court or the Fair Work Commission before bringing anyone with you to the mediation.

 Mediation is confidential.
 This means that whatever you raise in mediation can generally not be raised outside of mediation.

-If you are concerned about giving information that can weaken your case, you should get legal advice before the mediation.
+If you are concerned about giving information that can weaken your case, you should get legal advice.

 If you and your employer reach an agreement, the terms of the agreement can be put in writing at a later stage.
 Any agreement can be put into an 'agreement and deed of release', which has details of the agreement.
 You should get